ETakola/drelinatakola.github.io/_pages/about.md

 🎙️ Presented my research at international conferences and held synthesis workshops in different countries.

+🏆 Won multiple prizes and obtained funding for research.

 📢 Actively advocated for open science, promoting transparency, data sharing, and accessible research practices within the ecological community.

 🖥️ Actively developed reproducible workflows in R and shares tools with the community to improve transparency and collaboration.